mudilajaganios/snet-sdk-swift/README.md

 ## Development

 This library is built on PromiseKit and GRPC libraries.
-In order to create Service client and interact with service client methods, you need to import PromiseKit module in your Swift class file.
+In order to create Service client and interact with service client methods, you need to import PromiseKit & GRPC modules in your Swift class file.

 ```
 import snet_sdk_swift